 Access is both physical and attitudinal.
-Here, we briefly consider physical built access and then focus on how to create a more accessible, welcoming environment in your club.
+Here, we must focus on how to create a more accessible, welcoming environment in your club.

 Pillar 2: Attitude

 Attitude is often cited as one of the biggest barriers and underpins all the pillars of inclusion.
-Without doubt, a positive attitude goes a long way to making inclusion a reality.
+Furthermore, a positive attitude goes a long way to making inclusion a reality.

 Pillar 3: Choice

 Sport is not ‘one size fits all’.
-The focus for clubs should be on finding practical ways for all people to participate in sport at a level of their choice.
+The focus should be on finding practical ways to participate in sport at the chosen level.
 Inclusion is about providing this range of options.